 Whilst the preparations running up to your event are important, it’s just as vital that you have everything you need for the day itself.
 Organise everything you need to bring with you, check that speakers or entertainers know where they are going and when they are expected.
 Get to the venue early and do a run through with your coordinator so that you are confident everything is organised.
 Have people ready to handle the registration and welcome area so that you are free to talk to guests, and, if necessary, have forms or online links available for feedback at the end.

 We hope you found our blog useful and that it helps to make your event go off without a hitch.
-If you’d like some professional help with your event management checklist from a virtual event planner or would like to know more about our event planning virtual assistants feel free to call us on 0800 994 9016 or or click here to request a free consultation.
+If you’d like some professional help with your event management checklist from a virtual event planner or would like to know more about our other online pa services feel free to call us on 0800 994 9016 or or click here to request a free consultation.